 The ASAPbio Fellows will coordinate ‘crowds’ of preprint reviewers – each crowd will include a group of researchers with expertise in the designated discipline who agree to provide feedback on preprints.
 Each crowd will receive one new preprint to review every two weeks.
 Crowd members will be invited to provide comments via a collaborative Google Doc; Crowd members can comment on the full paper or parts of the study according to their interest.
 After 14 days, the commenting period for the paper will be closed and the collective comments will be synthesized into a single report, to be posted as a public review.

-Crowd preprint review trial FAQ
+Crowd preprint review FAQ

-What does the trial involve?
+What does this type of review involve?

-How long does the trial last?
+How long will the activities last?